latifyildirim/Hands-On-AWS/2023_02_10_Route53/README.md

 tab seen bottom

-- go to the target domain name "www.[your DNS name].net" on browser
+- go to the target domain name "http://www.begis.link" on browser

 - show the content of web page.
 It is the same as S3 static web hosting page.